sarah-you/c0323-code-solutions/html-links/html-links-quiz-notes.md

 <a> tag with href attribute with URL value;

 - What is an absolute URL?
-full web address for a site;
+full web address for a site; links to external website;

 - What is a relative URL?
-shorthand of absolute URL in which you do not have to specify domain name (website name);
+shorthand of absolute URL in which you do not have to specify domain name (website name); links to internal local files;

 ## Notes